Highway at night.

 Tips for collision and comprehensive damages

 So how do you avoid scenarios like these and save money?
-Unfortunately, if you hit something on the road or are involved in a hit-and-run, it’s unlikely you’ll be able to convince your insurance provider that you weren’t at-fault.
+Unfortunately, if you hit something on the road or are involved in a hit-and-run, it’s unlikely you’ll be able to convince your insurance provider that you aren’t responsible for paying your deductible.
 In rare instances, you may be able to find fault with a third-party, such as having a municipality take accountability for a construction site leaving cones out on the road which damage your car, but it can be a long, arduous process to do so.
 With hit-and-runs, it’s always best to report the incident to the police and check security camera footage where possible, but sometimes the person responsible for the accident is never found.

 Our advice?
 If you can, pay for smaller damage yourself instead of filing a claim.
 If it’s only a few scratches or other minor cosmetic damage, financially you’re much better off handling it on your own rather than facing the deductible cost plus the potential rate increase.